St. Mary's Cathedral, Sandakan: Paitan Mission

 Fr.
 Tsen went on a long leave in September 2004 and in his absence, Rev. Fr.
-Saimon William was appointed acting parish priest until the arrival of Rev. Fr.
-Simon Kontou in December 2004.
+Saimon William Shen, a local priest of Sino-Native descent who hailed from the Parish of St. Patrick in Membakut, Beaufort in the Diocese of Keningau who is currently assigned to the Archdiocese of Kota Kinabalu was appointed acting parish priest until the arrival of Rev. Fr.
+Simon Kontou from Penampang in December 2004.
 After Rev. Fr.
 Paul Lo's ordination, he was assigned by the then-Bishop John Lee to Sandakan as the second assistant priest.
 For the first time in many years Sandakan was blessed with three priests.
 However, this number was reduced to two again when Fr.
 Saimon was transferred to Lahad Datu in October 2006.

 During his tenure in Sandakan, Fr.
-Simon had done a lot to beautify the church compound.
+Saimon had done a lot to beautify the church compound.
 He initiated the recycling programme and asked the parishioners to donate recyclable items to the church to collect funds for his beautification projects.
 With the funds, he had a waterfall constructed near the Grotto.
 Many flowers and trees were planted, and grounds of the church were beautifully landscaped.
-He could have been a botanist, for he did much of the planting himself personally!